Table of Contents

 Supply chain financing may come with covenants that can harm a supplier’s business.
 For example, they may require it to disclose confidential information that may be shared with the buyer or they may make it hard to end the arrangement.

-Many types of loans can be used for information technology financing, for example, when a business wants to purchase IT equipment or software or bring in more talent.
-As noted on our Revenue-based Loans page, any commercial loan is likely to come with a collateral filing, such as a UCC lien in the U.S. or a PTSA/GSA filing in Canada.
+Many types of loans and credit facilities (revolvers) can be used for financing, for example, when a business wants to purchase IT equipment or software or bring in more talent.
+As noted on our Revenue-based Loans page, any commercial loan or revolver is likely to come with a collateral filing, such as a UCC lien in the U.S. or a PTSA/GSA filing in Canada.

 Some of the most common types of loans are described below.
 To find the best working capital option for your business, contact one of Business Factors’ executives today.